MattB17/ComputerNetworks/terminology.md

 ### N
 * **NAKs:** Negative Acknowledgements
+* **NAT:** Network Address Translation
+  * The process of translating IPs in a LAN to IPs to be used in the broader internet
 * **NCP:** Network Control Protocol
 * **NFS:** Network File System
 * **NTP:** Network Time Protocol